 A reverse sneeze can last from a few seconds up to a minute or two.
 During an episode, the dog is usually very still with his head and neck extended.
 Once the episode is over, the dog resumes normal behavior.

 Smaller breeds, such as toys and terriers, are more prone to reverse sneezing and may have several episodes a day.
 Some dogs will experience reverse sneezes throughout their life while it may be only an occasional event for others.

 Reverse sneezing is caused by irritation of the throat, pharynx, or laryngeal area.
-This can be caused by any number of things.
+Any number of things can cause this.
 However, it is not uncommon for the cause to remain unknown.

 For instance, in some dogs, it will occur when they get excited or when they pull on the leash.
-For some, a sudden change in temperature—moving from a warm house to very cold outdoor temperatures—can also trigger the sneeze.
+For some, a sudden change in temperature—moving from a warm house to frigid outdoor temperatures—can also trigger the sneeze.

 It can also happen if they inhale irritants such as pollen or strong odors, or if they have allergies.
 Some dogs are more sensitive than others to items such as perfume, household cleaning products, and similar things that have a strong fragrance.
 For this reason, a chronic reverse sneeze should rule out any potential environmental triggers.

 A reverse sneeze can also be caused by respiratory infections, post nasal drip, obstruction or inflammation of the nasal passages, or excess in nasal discharge.
 Though it's less common, pneumonia, a gastrointestinal disease, nasal tumors, or dental diseases may also be a cause, particularly in older dogs without a history of reverse sneezing.